Humayun-Akhtar/Transfer-Learning-using-VGG16-for-feature-generation-and-prediction-using-SVM/README.md

 The problem statement is taken from the 6th chapter of the book Fundamentals of Pattern Recognition and Machine Learning (Ulisses Braga-Neto) - Question 6.12.
 The data set is also available on the writers (Ulisses Braga-Neto) personal website.

-## THe link to the data set used in this repository
+## The link to the data set used in this repository
 https://drive.google.com/file/d/1zmhN_dqoxhOMUPCW0IAWL_7jYU7y0snF/view

+The data set is the folder nammed CMU-UHCS_Dataset